 Any new mom will tell you: Comfortable shoes are a must.

-When you’re going on walks, running errands and juggling Mom life- you need something that’s easy to take on and off.
-Slip on sneakers will help you look stylish but be highly functional.
+When you’re navigating work and mom life, you need something that’s easy to take on and off.
+Slip-on sneakers will help you look stylish but be highly functional.

 Product by Vince, shop here.

 Look for a shoe with good support, like this taupe option from Vince.
 The neutral color keeps this shoe professional-looking and easy to mix and match.